US incorporation for foreign owners

 There are no U.S or state laws which restrict a non-U.S. resident from opening a business in the United States.
 The procedure for incorporating a business in the United States for a non-U.S. resident is similar to the procedure required for a U.S. resident.
 It is not necessary to be a U.S citizen or to have a green card to own a company in the United States.

-Incorporating a business means forming a company entity recognized by the state of your incorporation.
+Incorporating a business means forming a company entity recognised by the state of your incorporation.
 The process of incorporating in New York or any other state is easy.
-Below is what you should know about forming a company, including information about opening bank account for your business, obtaining a local business license, and other details.
-For any query, contact us by phone (1-800-557-8320), email or live chat.
+Below is what you should know about forming a company, including information about opening a bank account for your business, obtaining a local business license, and other details.
+For any query, contact us by phone (1-800-557-8320), email, or live chat.